RoboSchmied/testGithub/README.md

 # testGithub
-repository to test functionality of github
+Repository to test functionality of GitHub
+- direct change of master branch